-It is the policy of the Board of Trustees of Community-Technical Colleges that the educational offerings of the Community-Technical Colleges be available to students without regard to the individual's race, color, religious creed, sex, age, national origin, ancestry, present or past history of mental disability, marital status, genetic information, mental retardation, sexual orientation, learning disability or physical disability, including, but not limited to, blindness, or prior criminal record (unless the provisions of sections 46a-60(b), 46a-80(b), or 46a-81(b) of the Connecticut general statutes are controlling or there is a bona fide educational qualification excluding persons in one of the above protected groups).
-With respect to the foregoing, discrimination on the basis of sex shall include sexual harassment as defined in Section 46A-60(8) of the Connecticut General Statutes.
+Connecticut Community-Technical Colleges Board of Trustees Policy It is the policy of the Board of Trustees of Community-Technical Colleges that the educational offerings of the Community-Technical Colleges be available to students without regard to the individual's race, color, religious creed, sex, age, national origin, ancestry, present or past history of mental disorder, marital status, sexual orientation, mental or learning or physical disability, including, but not limited to, blindness, or prior conviction of a crime (unless the provisions of Sections 46a-60(b), 46a-80(b), or 46a-81(b) of the Connecticut General Statutes are controlling or there is a bona fide educational qualification excluding persons in one of the above protected groups).
 Further, the system will not discriminate against any person on the grounds of political beliefs or veteran status.